cjstreet/Cryptocurrencies/README.md

 ## Overview
-Use unsupervised learning algorithms (PCA & K-Means) to on what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+Use unsupervised learning algorithms (PCA & K-Means) to determine what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

-Overview of Steps:
+**Steps:**
 1. Preprocessing the Data for PCA
 2. Reducing Data Dimensions Using PCA
 3. Clustering Cryptocurrencies Using K-means